Ronald Curry: High school

-Curry began his coaching career at Mooresville Christian Academy in Mooresville, NC, as the athletic director and head football coach from 2010–2012.
+Curry began his coaching career at Mooresville Christian Academy in Mooresville, NC, as the athletic director and head football coach from 2010 to 2012.

 San Francisco 49ers

-From 2014–2015, Curry was an offensive assistant with the San Francisco 49ers, until he was let go after the 2015 season due to a coaching overhaul.
+From 2014 to 2015, Curry was an offensive assistant with the San Francisco 49ers, until he was let go after the 2015 season due to a coaching overhaul.

 New Orleans Saints

 On February 3, 2016, Curry was hired by the New Orleans Saints as an offensive assistant under head coach Sean Payton.

 In 2018, Curry was promoted to wide receivers coach.

 On March 4, 2021, Curry was promoted to quarterbacks coach, replacing Joe Lombardi, who departed to become the offensive coordinator for the Los Angeles Chargers.
 On February 23, 2022, Curry was promoted to the title of passing game coordinator.

+Buffalo Bills

+On February 7, 2024, Curry was named as quarterbacks coach for the Buffalo Bills under head coach Sean McDermott.

 Personal life

 Curry was raised by his grandparents until Mattie Curry, his grandmother, became too ill to parent him full-time.
 Ron and Almondo Curry were then taken in by Lillian Crawford, the great-grandmother of their very good friend Kenneth Crawford.
-The Currys remained very close to their grandmother until her death in October 2000, days before a UNC football game against Virginia – the school that Curry declined to attend in favor of UNC after initially committing.
+Ronald and Almondo remained very close to their grandmother until her death in October 2000.

 Curry then met a fellow UNC student, junior Stacie Jones, and in March 2001 they became engaged.
 They married not long after he moved to Oakland after being drafted by the Raiders.
 In July 2004, they had their first child, a daughter, Raley Camille Curry.
 Their second daughter, Emery Mattie, followed 4 years later.
 On February 23, 2010, they had their third child (and first son), Carter Wallace Curry.
-Carter was born in Mooresville, in the Charlotte metro area.